 Maria plays the key role of Angie Sanford in ABC’s six-part miniseries Stateless, starring and executive produced by Cate Blanchett, as well as a lead in Iso series Retrograde also for the ABC.

-Maria played the lead role of Julia in the Network Ten series Sisters, from producer Imogen Banks.
-She also played the lead role of Miss Tan in ABC’s AACTA-nominated The InBESTigators, which is currently streaming globally on Netflix.
+She played the lead role of Julia in the Network Ten series Sisters, from producer Imogen Banks, and Miss Tan in ABC’s AACTA-nominated The InBESTigators.
+Both series are currently streaming globally on Netflix.

 Multi skilled, Maria is busy behind the lens, too.
 She has her own series in development with fellow actor Lucy Durack and Sisters co-creator Imogen Banks.
 Their musical comedy drama, Unbeweavable, has recently secured Story Development funding from Screen Australia.
 Maria was a director’s attachment on the 2019 NYC set of Awkwafina is Nora from Queens – mentored by writer, director and producer Lucia Aniello.
 She also created, wrote and starred in her own web series, Movement, which screened at Tribeca Film Festival.

 Other credits include features Blessed and Hating Alison Ashley, and for television, My Life is Murder, Mr Black, How to Stay Married, sketch comedy Orange is the New Brown, Glitch, Get Krackin’, Wentworth, Underground, Rush, City Homicide, Trip for Biscuits, and recurring roles in We Can be Heroes, and Blue Heelers.
 She also appeared in web series Footballer Wants a Wife and Other People’s Problems.

 Maria is popular on the voiceover circuit in Australian and US markets.
 She has voiced games, audiobooks and animation series Zero Point as well as several commercial campaigns.